iSabyasachi/project-2024/rxjs-practice/README.md

    ```

 5. **Error Handling with `catchError`**
-   Create a stream that throws an error and use `catchError` to handle it gracefully by returning a default value.
+   Create a stream that throws an error and use `catchError` to handle it
+   gracefully by returning a default value.

-   ##### Code Implementation for Error Handling with `catchError`
+   ##### Code Implementation: Error Handling with `catchError`

-   The following implementation demonstrates the use of `catchError` to handle errors in a stream:
+   The following implementation demonstrates the use of `catchError` to handle
+   errors in a stream:

    ```typescript
    import { of, firstValueFrom } from 'rxjs';